 \begin{lemma} Let $X$ be an affine variety of klt type such that \begin{enumerate} \item a connected semisimple group $G$ acts on $X$, \item there is a $G$-fixed closed point $x \in X$, \item the Zariski local ring $\mathcal{O}_{X,x}$ is factorial. \end{enumerate} Then there is an affine $G$-stable open neighborhood $x \in U \subseteq X$, such that for the quotient map $\pi\colon X \to X/\!/G$, the image $\pi(U) \subseteq X/\!/G$ is open, affine, locally factorial, and has canonical singularities. \end{lemma}

 \begin{proof} First, we note that since $X$ is of klt type, it has rational singularities, and thus, by~\cite{Bou87}, the quotient $X/\!/G$ has rational singularities.
-Secondly, by Lemma~\ref{lem:shrinking-around-fixed-point} (i), we can replace $X$ with a locally factorial principal open neighborhood $X_f$ of $x$ and thus assume that $X$ is locally factorial.
+In a second step, by Lemma~\ref{lem:shrinking-around-fixed-point} (i), we can replace $X$ with a locally factorial principal open neighborhood $X_f$ of $x$ and thus assume that $X$ is locally factorial.

 In a third step, we now show that the local ring $\mathcal{O}_{X/\!/G,[x]}$ at the point $ [x]=\pi(x) \in X/\!/G$ is factorial.
-We first deduce from \cite[Thm.~II.3.1]{AGIV} and from the fact that the connected semisimple group $G$ has no nontrivial characters that the action of $G$ on $\mathbb{K}[X]^*$ is trivial.
+We apply \cite[Thm.~II.3.1]{AGIV} to see that $G$ transforms each element of $\mathbb{K}[X]^*$ by a character.
+However, as a connected semisimple group, $G$ has no nontrivial characters, so that the action of $G$ on $\mathbb{K}[X]^*$ is actually trivial.
 Let now $W$ be an effective Weil divisor through $[x]$.
 We restrict $W$ to the smooth locus of $X/\!/G$ and denote by $W_X$ the closure in $X$ of the pullback of this restriction.
 By construction, $W_X$ is a $G$-invariant effective Weil divisor.
 Since $X$ is locally factorial by the second step of the proof, $W_X$ is Cartier.